-The Department of State annually administers the statutorily-mandated Diversity Immigrant Visa Program.
+The Department of State annually administers the statutorily-created Diversity Immigrant Visa Program.
 Section 203(c) of the Immigration and Nationality Act (INA) provides for a class of immigrants known as "diversity immigrants" from countries with historically low rates of immigration to the United States.
-For Fiscal Year 2021, 55,000 Diversity Visas (DVs) will be available.
+For Fiscal Year 2022, up to 55,000 Diversity Visas (DVs) will be available.
 There is no cost to register for the DV program.